chriscross00/projects/README.md

 A collection of self-driven data projects.

 [BigMart Sales Prediction](https://github.com/chriscross00/projects/blob/master/bigmart_sales/bigmart_sales_report.md)
-* Prediction of sales of products based on location and pricing data.
+* Predicted sales of products based on location and pricing data.
 * Built and tuned a random forest model in R.
 * Suggested potential business steps to take to improve sales across all stores.